coursera-dl/coursera-dl/README.md

 ===================

 [Coursera][1] is arguably the leader in *massive open online courses* (MOOC) with a selection of more than 300 classes from 62 different institutions [as of February 2013][13].
+Generous contributions by educators and institutions are making excellent education available to many who could not afford it otherwise.
+There are even non-profits with "feet on the ground" in remote areas of the world who are helping spread the wealth (see the feedback below from [Tunapanda][14]).

-This script allows one to batch download lecture resources (e.g., videos, ppt, etc) for Coursera classes.
+This script makes it easier to batch download lecture resources (e.g., videos, ppt, etc) for Coursera classes.
 Given one or more class names and account credentials, it obtains week and class names from the *lectures* page, and then downloads the related materials into appropriately named files and directories.